False friends, or why the French don’t use preservatives in their food, and why Germans don’t give each other gifts.

 Let’s look at a few of these false friends:

 In the UK, when one person likes another, they may decide to give them a “gift”.
-As you are almost certainly aware a gift is an item or service given without any expectation of payment.
+As you almost certainly know a gift is an item or service given without expectation of payment.
 Often given as a sign of affection.

 In the UK, “preservatives” are often added to food in order to ensure it can be safely stored.
 Things like sugar, salt, alcohol, or vinegar can act as preservatives for food and have been used for as long as we have been recording such things.

-In France, however, the word for an additive that helps prolong the life of a foodstuff is “conservateur”.
+In France, however, the word for an additive that helps prolong the life of food is “conservateur”.